AR-droid/JNARDDC-LCA-PORTAL/memory_bank/project_brief.md

 ---

-## 6. JNARRDC Specific Workflow (The "Verification Loop")
+## 6. JNARDDC Specific Workflow (The "Verification Loop")

-1. **Submission:** Manufacturer completes the LCA and clicks "Request JNARRDC Verification."
+1. **Submission:** Manufacturer completes the LCA and clicks "Request JNARDDC Verification."
-2. **Audit Interface:** JNARRDC Expert gets a notification.
+2. **Audit Interface:** JNARDDC Expert gets a notification.
 They view a "red-flagged" report where the AI highlights aggressive assumptions (e.g., "User claims 100% recycled Lithium - Highly Unlikely").
 3. **Validation:** Expert adjusts data or approves.
-4. **Issuance:** System generates a QR-Coded PDF Certificate hosted on jnarrdc.gov.in (hypothetical domain) ensuring authenticity for buyers.
+4. **Issuance:** System generates a QR-Coded PDF Certificate hosted on JNARDDC.gov.in (hypothetical domain) ensuring authenticity for buyers.

 ---

 ## 7. User Roles & Access Control (RBAC)

-We will use a 3-Tier Hierarchy to support the JNARRDC "Hub & Spoke" model.
+We will use a 3-Tier Hierarchy to support the JNARDDC "Hub & Spoke" model.

 ### A. The Governance Tier (Super Admin)

-**Role:** JNARRDC Administrators.
+**Role:** JNARDDC Administrators.

 **Capabilities:**
 - Manage the "Golden Dataset" (Background Data).